Get

 Summary

 A dog’s foot pads are an important part of its life.
 They provide traction and act as shock absorbers for the bones and joints when a dog runs.
 They also help your dog to stop and slow down.
 Keeping the pads healthy is vital, and an injury will prevent your dog from walking on the injured pad.
 A pad injury can be painful, and it’s imperative to take action when your dog injures any part of the foot.
 You may be able to administer first-aid at home if the injury is minor.
-Still, it’s always a good idea to check with your veterinarian to determine the severity of the issue.
+Still, it’s always a good idea to check with a veterinarian to determine the severity of the issue.

 See Also: